Resources for Racial Justice

 Resources

 The following are just a few examples of resources and ways to take action.
 There are many more resources and opportunities accessible online, and we encourage you to find them for yourself, and to share them with others.
-The Free Little Library by the Barn at Cedar Ridge contains books about addressing race for adults, youth and children.
-Please feel free to take and/or donate a book to help our community become increasingly educated about racial justice.
+The Reading Room in the farmhouse at Cedar Ridge contains a large selection of books about addressing race for adults, youth and children.
+Please feel free to visit the farmhouse before or after the Sunday service (or at other times upon request) and check out books.
+The reading room catalogue can be found here.

 Education and Information: